KC-85/World-Wide-Weather-App/README.md

 ### The 5 Planes of UX

-⚠️ NOTE: make sure to update the text below to match your own project! ⚠️

 #### 1. Strategy

 **Purpose**
-- Provide users with a simple and accessible way to perform basic mathematical operations.
+- Provide users with a quick, lightweight way to check weather information for major cities around the world.
-- Deliver instant feedback to improve usability and encourage learning.
-- Support accessibility and user-friendly interactions.
+- Offer a clean and focused interface that avoids clutter and prioritises readability.
+- Demonstrate a realistic weather app workflow using a local dataset instead of a live API.

 **Primary User Needs**
-- Perform calculations quickly and accurately.
+- Enter a city name and instantly see relevant weather information.
+- Choose from common cities via quick-access buttons for convenience.
-- Understand errors and correct them easily.
+- Understand errors clearly if the city is not found in the dataset.
-- Track performance to motivate self-improvement.
+- Use the app comfortably on mobile, tablet, and desktop devices.

 **Business Goals**
-- Encourage users to engage with the app for educational and recreational purposes.
-- Showcase a well-designed, accessible tool that supports learning.
+- Showcase a well-structured, accessible, and responsive front-end project.
+- Demonstrate competence with HTML, CSS, JavaScript, jQuery, JSON data, and basic animation.
+- Provide a solid portfolio piece that clearly meets the PP2 learning outcomes.

 #### 2. Scope

 **[Features](#features)** (see below)

 **Content Requirements**
-- Clear labels and instructions for input and operator buttons.
+- Introductory “How it works” modal to explain the app’s purpose and usage.
+- Search input for entering any city name.
+- Quick-select city buttons for popular global cities.
+- Weather information card displaying:
+  - City name
+  - Weather icon (emoji-based)
+  - Temperature
+  - Weather description
+  - Wind speed
+  - Last updated date/time
-- Error messages for invalid inputs.
+- Error messaging area for invalid or unavailable city searches.
-- Instant calculation results.
+- Sticky navbar and footer for a consistent frame.
-- Statistics display for tracking correct/incorrect equations.
+- 404 page for non-existing routes.
+- Subtle animations via GSAP to improve perceived responsiveness and feedback.

+- Clear labels and instructions explaining how to search and what to expect.
+- Informative error messages when a city cannot be found in the local dataset.
+- Visible, well-structured weather information with clear hierarchy.
+- Brief but useful text in the help modal to support first-time users.

 #### 3. Structure